All About Ashley

 Collaborations & Exhibits

-December 19, 2022 – February 12.
-2023: Solo Exhibit at Three Brothers, a coffee shop in Nashville, TN
+- 2022-2023 Solo Exhibit at Three Brothers coffee shop, Nashville, TN

-Winter of 2022: Art included in the exhibit “Reproductive Justice is for Everyone” hosted by the Department of Women’s & Gender Studies (WGS) at the University of South Florida
+- 2022 Piece included in the exhibit “Reproductive Justice is for Everyone” hosted by the Department of Women’s & Gender Studies (WGS) at the University of South Florida

 - 2020 Walk Bike Nashville Sticker Design Collaboration